pavankat/medium-node-express-mongo-app/README.md

 * this is a single page fried chicken spot logger app.

 * we're using a MEAN stack with Mongoose (connects to mongoDB using Models), however, if you want to start off with something lighter then
-	* you can see how to accomplish doing this with a JEMN stack with Monk (connects to mongoDB without Models) - jQuery, Express.js, mongoDB and Node.js by going to the other branch of this repository
+	* you can see how to accomplish doing this with a JEMN stack with Monk (connects to mongoDB without Models) - jQuery, AJAX via jQuery functions $.ajax and $.getJSON, Express.js, mongoDB and Node.js by going to the other branch of this repository

 * We'll be leveraging Angular.js to make our app a single page app.